OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 # Abstract

-This specification identifies the common consent requirements to record a personal information sharing transaction and provide this record as an independent receipt.
+This specification identifies the common consent requirements to record a personal information (PI) sharing transaction and provide this record as an independent receipt.

-The MVCR is designed to address existing closed consent architecture with a consent receipt, which effectively provides an open consent architecture through consent transparency.
-Open Consent architecture addresses multiple privacy principle and privacy legal requirements by providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
+The MVCR is designed to address existing closed consent architecture,  by providing a specification for creating a consistent record of consent.
+The common consent format provides  a requirement for people to be provisioned a record of the consent transaction.
+This addresses multiple privacy principle and privacy legal requirements by providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
 See Appendix A:
 (ref- FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
 (editors note:  - how should this be referenced and linked? )